f²: Our take on “Full Circle Giving”

 “One must be poor to know the luxury of giving.” ― George Eliot

-Let’s face it.
-The process of giving presents is not a simple matter.
+Let’s face it — the process of giving is no simple matter.
 Joyful as giving may be — or as we have been led to believe — presents are loaded with meaning and finding the right ones can be complicated and stressful, especially at this time of year.

 All the best.
 Christine

 P.S.
 Our suggestions can be found here.